 The “This Free Life” campaign launched in 2016 to prevent and reduce tobacco use among LGBT young adults who occasionally smoked cigarettes.
 When the campaign launched, there were more than 2 million lesbian, gay, bisexual, and transgender (LGBT) young adults ages 18-24 living in the United States1 .
 LGBT young adults are nearly twice as likely to use tobacco as other young adults, ultimately resulting in the loss of tens of thousands of LGBT lives to tobacco use each year2 .

 The campaign’s implementation and evaluation were completed in 2020.
-Overall, the campaign was able to reach LGBT young adults and deliver tobacco prevention messaging that resonated with the audience.
-FDA is in the process of publishing research findings from the campaign.
+Overall, the campaign was able to reach many LGBT young adults and deliver tobacco prevention messaging that resonated with the audience.

-Select campaign materials are available, please visit the CTP Exchange Lab for resources.
+Select campaign print advertisements are available on the CTP Exchange Lab.

 - LGBT Young Adults’ Awareness of and Receptivity to the This Free Life Tobacco Public Education Campaign